helenahartmann/awesome-PhD/README.md

 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.
 - [PHD COMPETENCE MODEL](https://phdcompetencemodel.nl/): This is "a self-assessment tool to help PhD candidates more efficiently direct their time towards improving skills areas that are most needed for their own personal career development."
+- [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
+Here are some questions you might (and should) ask beforehand.

 ### Crediting